 One of my greatest passions in life is music.

 Not so much playing it, mind you.
 Yes, I can find my way around a piano and bash-out something that (in my mind) sounds a little like Teddy Wilson, or Meade Lux Lewis.
-But I haven’t the time – or the dedication – to get my fingers to play out loud what I dream of playing in my head.
+But I haven’t the time – or the dedication – to have my fingers play out loud what I hear playing in my head.

 No, what I mean is the act of listening to music (not to be confused with having something playing on in the background while you’re doing something else.
-That’s not listening to music – that’s removing background silence).
-I buy and listen to a whole heap of music pretty much every week and, like many, I’ve found that my tastes have not only matured, but expanded.
+That’s not listening to music.
+To me that’s simply removing background silence – which is very different).
+I buy and listen to a whole heap of music pretty much every week and, like many, I’ve found that over time my tastes have not only matured, but expanded.

 When Apple, followed by Amazon and the rest, first offered us the ability to buy a single track from an album, both artists and record companies were up in arms.
 Hearing tracks out of context of the album distorts the message that the artist is trying to make, they would say.